dsimpsonSinia/mule-community-docker/README.md

 - `/opt/mule/lib/patches`
 - `/opt/mule/conf`

+If you bind mount the `conf` folder, you *must* recreate the contents of the folder due to a [limitation in docker](https://docs.docker.com/storage/#tips-for-using-bind-mounts-or-volumes).

+If you bind mount the `domains` folder, you *should* create an empty folder in the volume with the name `default`.
+This is how mule creates the default domain and ensures APIs can run without declaring a domain project.

 ### Ports

 This image only exposes ports 80 and 443.
 Thus, if you are deploying multiple artifacts to the same container, you have two options: